A Trupanion blog

 “Cats love to eat plants!
 Protect your cat and keep marijuana/THC in any form locked up or stored in a safe place.
 Also, avoid exposing your cat to second-hand smoke.
 In addition, if you think your pet might have been exposed to any form of marijuana, be honest with your vet.
 Essentially, we have to know what we are treating to be able to best help you.”

-Essentially, an ingestion of any kind, other than cat food, should result in an immediate trip to the veterinarian, seek medical care for your furry friends.
+Essentially, ingestion of any kind, other than cat food, should result in an immediate trip to the veterinarian, seek medical care for your cat.